1. Online Application

 2. College/University Transcripts

-If your transcripts are not in English, you must also submit an official translation of your transcript along with the original documents.
+If your transcripts are not in English, you must also submit an official translation of your transcript by a NACES or WES accredited organization along with the original documents.

 Faster (All FL public institutions)